 - Put a teaspoon of the pork mixture in the middle of each dough circle and roll the circles up to make balls or fold the circles over to make half-moons.
 Press the edges together with your fingers and put the wontons on a greased plate.

 - Bring 2 quarts of water to a boil and drop the wontons in the water.
 Let them boil for a minute after they have floated up to the surface, then drain well.
 Let them cool a bit on the oiled plate.

 - Heat ½ cup of cooking oil in a skillet over a moderate to high heat.
 Fry the wontons, turning frequently, until lightly brown.
 Drain on paper towels and serve this pork wonton recipe with your preferred sauce.

+So are you going to make this pork potstickers wonton recipe yourself?
 Pork potstickers must be one of the best recipes every invented.
 The flavors in this wonderful pork potstickers recipe are really good.
 The ingredients are easy to find and the process for making the potstickers is much simpler than many home cooks would have thought.
 Some families like to go out for Chinese food, or get a takeout, once a week, but that is no longer necessary once you have learnt a few new Chinese recipes, because it is easy to make your own Chinese food at home.
 Homemade Chinese recipes are usually cheaper, fresher, better quality and tastier as well.